Region: North Africa

 Pick Catalogue: none

-On 1 Jan, 1934, Tripolitania and Cyrenaica along with the Military Territory of Fezzan were combined to form the single Italian Colony of Libya.
-The colony lasted until World War 2, when British troops eventually drove all Italian and German forces out of Libya in Feb, 1943.
+On 1 Jan, 1934, the colonies of Tripolitania and Cyrenaica along with the Military Territory of Fezzan were combined to form the single Italian Colony of Libya.
+The colony lasted until World War 2, when British troops eventually drove all Italian and German forces out of Libya completely in Feb, 1943.

 Throughout the period of the individual colonies, Tripolitania and Cyrenaica issued separate commemorative, air post and authorized delivery stamps.
 However definitive, parcel post, postage due and express stamps were combined and issued under the name of “Libia”.

-The first stamps for Tripolitania, were issued on 24 Oct, 1923, by overprinting the 4 stamps in the Italian “Propaganda for the Faith” series with “CIRENAICA” in black.
+The first stamps for Tripolitania, were issued on 24 Oct, 1923, by overprinting the 4 stamps in the Italian “Propaganda for the Faith” series with “TRIPOLITINIA” in black.
 Many Italian commemorative series continued to be overprinted “Tripolitania” in various colors and fonts for the entire existence of the colony.
-The overprinted sets are:
+These include:

 “Propaganda for the Faith” Series – 1923, Oct 24